-UPDATE OF SERVICES - At this time, all services will be going online.
-We will use Zoom for appointments.
+UPDATE OF SERVICES - At this time, we will begin offering some in person services.
+We will continue to have Zoom available for appointments as well.
 This online appointment can be used on a computer using video, on a computer using audio only, on a mobile device using the Zoom app or by telephone.
 You will receive a separate email after your confirmation email with information of the online appointment using Zoom.

 Online Classes using Canvas

 First, we recommend that you use the Google Chrome web browser to access your online class.
 If you don’t have it, use www.chrome.com to download the browser and install it on your computer.

 With your classes moving online, you will be using Canvas (most likely) to access the class.
 The website for Canvas is https://canvas.saddleback.edu/.
 Your instructor will also send you information pertaining to the online class and how to access it.
 Once you are connected to your class you should familiarize yourself with how the class is laid out and all the of the areas of the class to find the assignments, readings, tests and quizzes.
 If there are any areas or documents that you can’t access or don’t understand please email your instructor immediately and CC Mike Sauter firstname.lastname@example.org.

 We use the Kurzweil Reading Program for textbooks and class materials.
 To have your textbooks converted for your class please follow the procedure listed below.

 - Schedule an Appointment with the Alternate Media Specialist.

 - Receive a Kurzweil Account and training during your appointment.

 - Access your textbook using the Kurzweil Reading Program.